The Xometry app works best with JavaScript enabled!

 An STL file can be created by following the steps below.

-1. Open TinkerCad or SketchUp, Depending on Your CAD Application of Choice.
+1. Open TinkerCad or SketchUp, Depending on Your CAD Application of Choice

-2. Create the Model or Design With the Tools Provided by Your Software.
+2. Create the Model or Design

 Once a suitable software application is downloaded, prepare the workspace.
 Check and familiarize yourself with the tools provided.
-Some tools, when used incorrectly, show an error message.
+Some tools, when misused, show an error message.
 With the chosen tool, an axis can be sketched and a basic 2D model drawn.
 It must be noted that understanding and accepting the terms and conditions of the software's cookies ensures a complete and enhanced experience.

 The STL file created on the CAD software can easily be exported to the computer through the autosave feature.
 With this, downloading becomes unnecessary.
 Its purpose is also to ensure that the work remains intact.
 Exporting a 3D printer STL is not difficult.
 Locate "export" on the software's page and click on it.
 A box should pop up containing several options.
 Most software will present the user with any of these: standard triangle language, standard tessellation language, or stereolithography.
 They are all valid and should be chosen as the case may be.